bustle/mobiledoc-kit/card-unification.md

 Every card is an object that *must* define the following properties:
  * `render`: A function called by the renderer to display the card
  * `type`: A string.
 The render context (currently the only known render contexts are 'dom', 'html' and 'text')
  * `name`: A string.
-This is the same string that is in DOM
+This is the same string that is in the mobiledoc

 Additionally a card *may* define the following property: